wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 NOW the fighting vessels of Britain began to appear upon the lake, called by the ancient Gauls, Champlain.

-2 And the vessels of war of Columbia that were upon the waters of the lake were not yet prepared for the battle ; the name of their commander was M'Donough a stripling.
+2 And the vessels of war of Columbia that were upon the waters of the lake were not yet prepared for the battle ; the name of their commander was McDonough, a stripling.

-3 So, it came to pass, on the thirty and first day of the seventh month, that the vessels of the king came for- ward against Plattsburgh, which lieth on the borders of the lake.
+3 So, it came to pass, on the thirty and first day of the seventh month, that the vessels of the king came forward against Plattsburgh, which lieth on the borders of the lake.

 4 And there were none to defend the place ; for the army of Hampton, a chief captain of the United States, was encamped upon the opposite side of the lake, at a place called Burlington, in the state of Vermont.